DanielIAvila/biodiversity-indirect-threats/README.md

 The final results of the systematic map are available in the following Zenodo repository:

-To avoid infrigthing any copyright by academic journals, only articles' metadata is provided as a "txt", "json" or "RIS" file format.
+To avoid infrigthing any copyright by academic journals, only articles' metadata is provided as a `txt`, `json` or `RIS` file format.

 For the original method and source scripts for undertaken a systematic review or map in a similar way, please refer to:

+    - Avila-Ortega, D.I. et al. 20XX

 Otherwise, please cite this work as:

+    - Grossi, F. et al. 20XX